Objectives of Packaging

 Such information makes customers more confident as they become aware of what they are buying.
 This lets them decide whether the product is right for them or not.

 One of the notable objectives of packaging is to make the product convenient for consumers as well as sellers.
 With good packaging, consumers can easily use the product, keep the product, and transport it anywhere.

-For example, you may not able to use toothpaste conveniently if it is not enclosed in a toothpaste tube.
+For example, you may not be able to use toothpaste conveniently if it is not enclosed in a toothpaste tube.
 If that happens you have to keep the toothpaste in one place and you can not easily transport it from one place to another.

+In our list of 9 objectives of packaging, the last is the security objective.
 Packaging also ensures the security of the products.
 It plays an important role in reducing the security risks of shipping products.